cryptohack/cryptohack-blog/_posts/2024-06-02-new-challenges-june-2024.md

 #### Platform Changes

-We have a cool new career posting for a company called Aztec that is working on blockchain privacy and looking for crypto hackers (https://cryptohack.org/careers/aztec/).
+We have a cool new career posting for a company called Aztec that is working on blockchain privacy and looking for crypto hackers (<a href="https://cryptohack.org/careers/aztec/">https://cryptohack.org/careers/aztec/</a>).

 Due to popular request, it will be possible to view the flags of challenges you've previously solved.
 Thanks to Robin for adding the code for this.